We advocate for immigrant access to critical health care, nutrition, housing, and economic support programs at a national, local, and state level.

 PIF, coalition partners, and allies are advocating for Congress to move this legislation forward to help immigrant families access quality healthcare, nutritious food, safe homes, and economic security.

 PIF has also worked to educate Members of Congress about the impact of the 5-year bar on immigrants and the importance of removing it and other barriers that deny critical care and aid to people who are lawfully present.
-These efforts included advocating for the Lift the Bar Act creating and distributing a PIF Lift the Bar Tool Kit, which features a wide range of materials to support education and advocacy about the 5 -year bar and immigrant access to benefits and organizing, in January, a Lift the Bar Week of Action, to educate public officials about the bill.
+These efforts included advocating for the Lift the Bar Act creating and distributing a wide range of materials to support education and advocacy about the 5-year bar and immigrant access to benefits and organizing a Lift the Bar Week of Action, to educate public officials about the bill.
 PIF also continued its partnership with the HEAL Coalition, which is working to educate public officials about the HEAL for Immigrant Families Act, which would remove the 5-year bar and would also ensure access to Affordable Care Act marketplaces for a wider range of immigrants.

 State & Local